Life Insurance Cash Payouts: How to Get a Cash Payout from your Life Insurance Policy

 Traditionally life insurance payouts have been distributed in a lump sum, but today a beneficiary has a range of options for receiving the money from a policy.
 Payouts can also come through installment payments, annuities that are guaranteed to last for the rest of the survivor’s life, interest-only payments or plans with provisions for contingent beneficiaries or payouts based on two different survivors.

 Tax implications of insurance payouts

 Life insurance payments are not subject to income tax, and this tax-free status is in effect no matter how the payout is administered.
 The only exception is in the case of an insurance policy taken out on an employee within a business; this type of policy might be partially subject to income taxes.
 Even if the proceeds from insurance payouts are not taxed, however, any interest generated on the payout is taxed as ordinary income.*

-Life settlements offer an alternative to letting a policy lapse or waiting for a payout, and professionals at Magna Life Settlements stand ready to help you or your loved ones understand the process and eligibility for settlements.
-Use our simple calculator today to determine if a settlement today might be a better outcome for you than a payout in the future.
+Life settlements are an increasingly favorable alternative to letting a policy lapse or waiting for a payout, and experts at Magna Life Settlements stand ready to help you or your loved ones understand the process and eligibility for settlements.
+Use our Life Settlement calculator today to determine if a settlement today might be a better outcome for you than a payout in the future.